josejhkim/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Adding a guest to a table: addPersonToTable
-Assigns a person to a specified table within the currently active wedding.
+Assigns a guest to a specified table within the currently active wedding.

 **Format:** `addPersonToTable n/NAME tid/INDEX
 `